ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Alignment

 #### Genome Alignment
-cellranger uses an aligner called Orbit (a wrapper around STAR), which performs splicing-aware alignment of reads to the genome. cellranger uses the transcript annotation GTF to bucket the reads into exonic, intronic, and intergenic, and by whether the reads align (confidently) to the genome.
+Cell Ranger uses an aligner called Orbit (a wrapper around STAR), which performs splicing-aware alignment of reads to the genome.
+Cell Ranger uses the transcript annotation GTF to bucket the reads into exonic, intronic, and intergenic, and by whether the reads align (confidently) to the genome.
 A read is exonic if at least 50% of it intersects an exon, intronic if it is non-exonic and intersects an intron, and intergenic otherwise.

 #### MAPQ adjustment
 For reads that align to a single exonic locus but also align to 1 or more non-exonic loci, the exonic locus is prioritized and the read is considered to be confidently mapped to the exonic locus with MAPQ 255.

 #### Transcriptome Alignment
-cellranger further aligns exonic reads to annotated transcripts, looking for compatibility.
+Cell Ranger further aligns exonic reads to annotated transcripts, looking for compatibility.
 A read that is compatible with the exons of an annotated transcript, and aligned to the same strand, is considered mapped to the transcriptome.
 If the read is compatible with a single gene annotation, it is considered uniquely (confidently) mapped to the transcriptome.
 Only reads that are confidently mapped to the transcriptome are used for UMI counting.

 In certain cases, such as when the input to the assay consists of nuclei, there may be high levels of intronic reads generated by unspliced transcripts.
 In order to count these intronic reads, the cellranger count and cellranger multi pipelines can be run with the option 'include-introns'.